-As part of the annual review, the MGL CEO meets with the NEDs to consider a formal presentation on Macquarie's financial position and performance, risk management and compliance, business leadership, customer outcomes, and people leadership and professional conduct consistent with the Code of Conduct and What We Stand For.
+As part of the annual review of the MGL CEO's performance, the MGL CEO meets with the NEDs to consider formal documentation that outlines her view of Macquarie's performance, including financial performance, risk management and compliance, business leadership including customer and community outcomes, and people leadership and professional conduct consistent with the Code of Conduct and What We Stand For.
 A similar process is followed to review the performance of the MBL CEO.